Summary

 Kay Brady has worked in a variety of areas; in areas such as substance misuse, harm reduction and domestic abuse.

 Kay joined the University of Hull in 2003 and has taught on a range of themes at both undergraduate and postgraduate level.
-Her research and interests are around substance use and harm reduction, domestic abuse, homelessness and also mature students within Higher Education.
+Her research and interests are around substance use and harm reduction, support for domestic abuse survivors, and Higher Education pedagogy.

 She currently sits on the Board of Directors for a large project which supports and houses victims of domestic violence.